alitteneker/processing-project/README.md

 This includes, among others, a set of convolution tools, gradient calculation/operators (with bilinear interpolation), a snake module, and a small matrix library.

 Currently, the application this produces is not interactive beyond the setting of vertices on the initial image.
 Look into the TestSketch/Test.java file for more information on modifying the parameters of the simulation.

+To view a report on the status of the work done for this project thus far, select the ProjectReport.pdf file.